 How Long Should I Wait Before Getting Tested?

-What Are the Benefits of a HIV Test?
+What Are The Benefits of an HIV Test?

 Knowing whether you have HIV or not so you can begin treatment is the key to living a longer, healthier life with HIV.
 The sooner you know whether you have HIV or not, the sooner you can begin treatment.